limpyd/redis-limpyd-jobs/README.md

 ```python
 def execute(self, job, queue)
 ```
-Returns nothing
+Returns nothing by default

 This method is called if no `callback` argument is provided when initiating the worker.
 But raises a `NotImplementedError` by default.
 To use it (without passing the `callback` argument), you must override it in your own subclass.
-If the execution is successful, no return value is attended.
-And if a error occurred, an exception must be raised.
+If the execution is successful, no return value is attended, but if any, it will be passed to the `job_success` method.
+And if a error occurred, an exception must be raised, which will be passed to the `job_error` method.

 ##### `update_keys`